Edinburgh-Genome-Foundry/BandWitch/README.rst

 Every time when the problem cannot be solved with a single digestion, BandWitch can propose 2 or 3 digestions which collectively solve the problem.

+**Important:** when providing BandWitch with a record, make sure to set the linearity/circularity with ``record.linear=True/False``.

-To select enzymes that will **produce nice patterns for all constructs, for validation:**
+Here is the code to select enzymes that will **produce nice patterns for all constructs, for validation:**

 .. code:: python